openebs-archive/openebs-docs/docs/prerequisites.md

 docker exec kubelet iscsiadm -V
 ```

-If output of above command return similar to below , then iSCSI is installed on Kubelet.
+If output of above command return similar to below, then iSCSI is
+installed on Kubelet.

 ```
 iscsiadm version 2.0–874